Scoring points in Fantasy Baseball Head-to-Head leagues

 In One-Win leagues, the team that wins the most categories in the week gets one point.

-One-Win: Using the same scenario as above, Team One would be 1-0, while Team Two would be 0-1.
+Using the same example under "Standard" above, Team 1 would be 1-0, while Team 2 would be 0-1 for the week.

 In each week's Head-to-Head matchup, teams will accrue fantasy points based on players in their starting lineups for each day.

 Players on the bench for any given day will not accrue points, even if they play in an actual game.